Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Jim made an unhappy *‘hmm’* noise.
 The truth was, he had no idea.
 All they could do was chase leads and hints.
 Heat or not, Briggs and the APA were still a step ahead.

-On the other hand…
+On the other hand...

 "...Never mind where *she* goes," he said.
 "Let’s pick up Hamlin.
 He doesn’t have the experience she does.
-He should be easier to track, and then… we’ll see what we get out of him."
+He should be easier to track, and then... we’ll see what we get out of him."

 ___